Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 - A user has been created.
 - The user has the appropriate rights.

-### Step 1: Register the client app
+### Step 1 &ndash; Register the client app

-If you want to gain access to the Core1 from any external app via API, first of all you have to register the client app in the developer portal.
+If you want to gain access to the *Actindo Core1 Platform* from an external app via API, first of all you have to register your client app in the developer portal.

+[comment]: <> (Andreas: Hättest du ein gutes Beispiel für mich zu client app?)

 *Dev Tools > Tab APP REGISTRATIONS*